hirenko-v/botkube-interactive/README.md

 # Botkube Plugins

-This repository shows the example Botkube [source](https://docs.botkube.io/architecture/#source) and [executor](https://docs.botkube.io/architecture/#executor) plugins.
+This repository containsBotkube plugins.

 It is intended as a template repository to start developing Botkube plugins in Go.
 Repository contains:

-- The [`echo`](cmd/echo/main.go) executor that sends back the command that was specified.
+- The [`job`](cmd/job/main.go) executor that runs jobs from cronjobs.
-- The [`ticker`](cmd/ticker/main.go) source that emits an event each time the configured time duration elapses.
-- The [`forwarder`](cmd/forwarder/main.go) source that echos the message sent as an incoming webhook request.
-- The [`msg`](cmd/msg/main.go) executor that showcases the interactive message capabilities.
+- The [`snippet`](cmd/snippet/main.go) executor that sends command result as slack snippet
 - The release [GitHub Action](https://github.com/features/actions) jobs:
 	- that creates [GitHub release](.github/workflows/release.yml) with plugin binaries and index file each time a new tag is pushed.
 		- See: https://github.com/kubeshop/botkube-plugins-template/releases/latest